itsdawei/dpvis/README.md

    ```

 1. Open [http://127.0.0.1:8050/](http://127.0.0.1:8050/) with your favorite
    browser.
-(Make sure that it is "http" not "https")
+(Make sure that it is "http" and not "https")

 ## Documentation